 Kennewick Housing Authority

-Kennewick Housing Authority is a Public Housing Agency in Kennewick, Washington that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of December 11th, 2019, Kennewick Housing Authority has 1 waiting lists that are open now or opening soon.
+Kennewick Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 12th, 2020, Kennewick Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.